 5.1.
 The Trend-Following Strategy

-Trend-following is the most popular and straightforward Heikin Ashi trading strategy.
+Trend-following is the most popular Heikin Ashi trading strategy, designed to catch long, sustained market moves.

-• Entry: Wait for a strong trend to establish itself (e.g., a series of long green candles with no lower wicks).
-You can enter a “Buy” trade on the next green candle.
+- Setup: Wait for a strong trend to establish itself (e.g., a series of long green HA candles with no lower wicks).

 5.2.
 The Pullback Strategy

-Using a pullback trading strategy is a more patient approach.
-Instead of chasing a strong move, you wait for a short pause.
+The pullback strategy is a more patient approach.
+Instead of chasing an extended move, you wait for a short pause in a strong trend.

-• Setup: In a strong uptrend (long green candles), you wait for the trend to pause.
-This “pause” will appear as a few small-bodied candles (green or red) that have wicks on both sides.
+- Setup: In a strong uptrend, wait for the trend to pause.
+This appears as a few small-bodied candles (indecision Dojis) or small opposing red candles.

 5.3.
 The Breakout Confirmation Strategy

-Traditional candles can give many “false breakouts.”
-You can use Heikin Ashi to confirm a real breakout.
+Traditional candles can produce many “false breakouts” (fakeouts).
+You can use Heikin Ashi to confirm if a breakout has genuine momentum behind it.

 6. How to Combine Heikin Ashi With Other Indicators (Confluence)